 2. Historical monuments of Mtskheta

-The historic churches of Mtskheta, former capital of the Kingdom of Georgia, are typical of medieval religious architecture in the Caucasus region.
-One of the oldest monastery was built here in 6th century.
-Jvari (Cross) Monastery construction is symbolized as the fall of paganism and rise of Christianity in Georgia.
-Another sites is Svetitskhoveli Cathedral, built in the 11th century.
+The historic churches of Mtskheta, the former capital of the Kingdom of Georgia, are typical of medieval religious architecture in the Caucasus region.
+One of the oldest monasteries was built here in the 6th century.
+Jvari (Cross) Monastery construction is symbolized as the fall of paganism and the rise of Christianity in Georgia.
+Another site is Svetitskhoveli Cathedral, built in the 11th century.

 Though the site itself is even older dating back to the early 4th century and is surrounded by a number of legends associated primarily with the early Christian traditions.
 Svetitskhoveli, known as the burial site of Christ's mantle, has long been the principal Georgian church and remains one of the most venerated places of worship to this day.